Publisher Frequently Asked Questions

-- What publishers has Harvard negotiated agreements with to clarify the policy and simplify procedures?
+- What publishers has Harvard negotiated agreements with to clarify the open-access policies and simplify procedures?

 copyright and licensing

-Q: What publishers has Harvard negotiated agreements with to clarify the policy and simplify procedures?
+Q: What publishers has Harvard negotiated agreements with to clarify the open-access policies and simplify procedures?

-Several publishers have either confirmed that their policies are consistent with the Open-Access Policy or have negotiated an agreement to clarify and simplify procedures for publishing articles that fall under the policy.
+Several publishers have either confirmed that their policies are consistent with the open-access policies or have negotiated an agreement to clarify and simplify procedures for publishing articles that fall under the policies.
 (The first such was an agreement with the American Physical Society.)
-A full list of publishers who are "easiest to publish with" is available here.Back to top
+The Office for Scholarly Communication has made available a list of publishers who are "easiest to publish with."

-Q: Our standard publication agreement is inconsistent with the Harvard policies.
-Does this mean that we can no longer publish papers by Harvard authors?
+Q: Our standard publication agreement is inconsistent Harvard's open-access license.
+Does this mean we can no longer publish papers by Harvard authors?

 If the paper is in DASH, and if you'd like to discuss the situation, please contact the Office for Scholarly Communication.
 We'd be happy to talk.